junwon1022/TU-Delft-CSE1105-OOP-Project/docs/feedback/git_assignment_feedbacks/ddobin.md

 #### .gitignore

-Grade: Fail
+Grade: Pass

-Feedback: The repository contains meaninless files (.idea folder specifically).
-This is not mandatory but I personally recommend having the demo files in the repository directly instead of a subfolder.
+Feedback: build/ and .gradle folders have not been commited and .gitignore is there.

 #### History

-Grade: Fail
+Grade: Pass

-Feedback: There is only one form/merge from main.
-There should be a different one for each feature.
+Feedback: There is a merge commit, which solves the conflict between the "uppercase" feature and "changed greeting".

 #### Merge Requests

-Grade: Fail
+Grade: Pass

-Feedback: Only two MRs have been merged.
-The merge of the feature branches needs have been performed via Merge Requests.
-There should be at least 4 MRs.
+Feedback: The merge of the feature branches has been performed via Merge Requests.

 #### Clean-up

-Grade: Fail
+Grade: Pass

-Feedback: The repository should not contain any branches apart from main/master.
+Feedback: The repository does not contain any branches apart from main/master.

 #### Assignment Completion

-Grade: Fail.
-One or more of the above criteria were failed.
-Please fix it until Friday evening of W4.
+Grade: Pass